 - sending payments in the exact way recipients want to receive them such as by electronic payments or checks.

 Unlike manual AP in which people are heavily involved throughout the process, AP automation reduces the need for people to get involved.

 One of the more valuable capabilities of this software is that it relies on various conditions to execute tasks.
 For example, if your company’s policy has a condition that the CFO must approve any invoice above $1,000, the software can identify that condition and make sure to automatically forward that invoice to the CFO for approval.

 Similarly, if your company has a condition that any invoice below $100 does not have to be approved by anyone other than an AP manager, the software identifies invoices below $100 and routes the invoice for approval only to the AP manager and no one higher up in the company.

 Why is automating AP crucial to your business?

 Automating AP is crucial to your business because it minimizes data entry and paper invoices, drives consistency in payment processes, more securely pays suppliers and controls cash flow while minimizing spending on AP.

 AP automation also drives down payment-processing costs — frequently by between 50-to-85 percent — when compared to paper-based checks, according to a report by the research and advisory company, Ardent Partners, titled “Accounts Payable Metrics That Matter in 2020.”

 Big time time-savings are also achievable.
 The research company also reveals that the industry average time to route and approve payments is 28 days.
-Using automation that process shrinks to only two-to-three days.
+Using automation that process shrinks to a few days.